 His weight and of poco less than 200 grams, and its dimensions equal to 162.2 x 74.6 x 8.3 mm allow us to easily grip it with one hand; it must be said, however, that if the back cover is the part that I found most attractive, it makes it not poco slippery smartphone that, in my opinion, you will do well to use with the cover included in the package.

-Il side frame it is made of aluminum and the shades that join the back cover, which I would define almost "enameled", create a combination of elegance that, to be honest, few are able to show off.
-Among other things, the rear part partly thanks to a good oleophobic treatment and partly thanks to a “smart” paint does not retain practically any kind of fingerprints, even if you want to.
+Il side frame it is made of aluminum and the shades that join the back cover, which I would define almost “enamelled”, create a combination of an elegance that, to be honest, few are able to show off.
+Among other things, the rear part partly thanks to a good oleophobic treatment and partly thanks to a “smart” painting does not retain practically any kind of fingerprints, even if you want to.

-Under the OnePlus has inserted a biometric reader to unlock the device; it works well, it is precise and I much preferred it to the face unlock, which is also present.
+Under the OnePlus has inserted a biometric reader to unlock the device; it works well, it is accurate and I much preferred it to the face unlock, which is also present.

 La key supply and doors, on the other hand, is practically identical to all the other models of the 9 series with which this RT almost entirely shares the design: on the left side there is the volume rocker, on the right side the power button and the scroll button for the silent one, while below there is the sim slot (which supports two!), the USB-C input and the speaker.